Legal aid in proceedings in France

 Copy of the previous decision on admission to legal aid

-If you have already chosen a court assistant (example: lawyer) to intervene in your case
+If you have already chosen a paralegal (example: lawyer) to intervene in your case

 A letter of acceptance